 You can stop paying or take a payment break and restart later if your circumstances change.
-This will reduce your future benefits.
+Please note that this will reduce your future benefits.

 Please remember that we'll keep taking our charges, even if you stop your regular payments.
 Charges and costs may vary in the future and may be higher than they are now.